sahsagar-google/oracle-toolkit/docs/user-guide.md

 ## Prerequisite configuration

-Create JSON formatted configurations for the data mount devices and the ASM disk group.
+Create JSON formatted configurations for the data mount devices and optionally the ASM disk group.
 They can be stored in files or passed via CLI parameters.

-The [host provisinoing tool](host-provisioning.md) can configure newly-provisioned BMS hosts to run the toolkit installer, including authentication, Internet access, and local mountpoints.
+The [host provisioning tool](host-provisioning.md) can configure newly-provisioned BMS hosts to run the toolkit installer, including authentication, Internet access, and local mount points.

 ### Data mount configuration